apache/flink/docs/content/docs/connectors/datastream/filesystem.md

 by subsequent successful checkpoints, the `FileSink` will refuse to resume and will throw an exception as it cannot locate the in-progress file.

-<span class="label label-danger">Important Note 4</span>: Currently, the `FileSink` only supports three filesystems:
+<span class="label label-danger">Important Note 4</span>: Currently, the `FileSink` only supports four filesystems:
-HDFS, S3, and Local.
+HDFS, S3, OSS, and Local.
 Flink will throw an exception when using an unsupported filesystem at runtime.

 #### BATCH-specific